HCDigitalScholarship/ticha-magic/README.md

 ### TEI to HTML conversion
 Converting a TEI-encoded XML document into HTML that we can display on Ticha entails doing the following:

+- **Preprocessing the XML document.** When doing encoding in XML, using indentation is helpful for human encoders, but indentation is not ignored in XML.
+Regex preprocessing is done on the XML before it's parsed to remove whitespace within `<choice>` tags, which prevents this whitespace from "leaking" into the final HTML output.
 - **Converting TEI tags into HTML tags.** For example, `<lb/>` in TEI becomes `<br>` in HTML.
 - **Choosing what text to include.** Some of our TEI documents, like Cordova's Arte, have `<choice>` tags that encode both the original spelling in the document, and a rendition in regularized Spanish.
 There is also a choice between using the full spelling and abbreviations.
 - **Paginating the TEI document.** Page breaks are indicated in TEI by the `<pb/>` tag; these need to be converted into HTML `<div class="page">...</div>` elements that wrap each page.
 A similar transformation must be done for columns indicated by the `<cb/>` tag.